-Years 1 and 2 (2020-2022) Laving New Foundations (Understanding Our Audience)
+Years 1 and 2 (2020-2022)

+Laying New Foundations (Understanding Our Audience)

 Objective Activity To utilise insight in order to understand our communities and their needs so that we can more successfully meet them.
 Implement annual brand perception survey.
 Introduce regular social media polls to build insight into campaign plans.
 Gather community data to develop detailed personas, sense checking strategic assumptions around community segments.
 Map user and customer journeys, identify pain points and cocreate solutions with services.
 Increase our reach with more compelling promotion of engagement opportunities.
 Review and update web FAQs on common complaints, signposting to correct information.
 Agree key performance indicators and provide regular reports through internal channels, introducing measurement mechanisms as required.
 Invest in team development to determine and develop key skills, such as digital marketing training.
 Introduce the benchmarking against public and non-public sector industries.
+To build a more comprehensive understanding of our internal stakeholder in order to build more effective communication pathways.
 To become a proactive story teller so that our communities want to listen to us.
 Review the newsletters and consider the replacement with new opportunities, such as an e-news offering that provides personalised updates and targeted communications.
 Introduce a communications plan and share this with leaders and managers to support the proactively consider and coordinate communication while reflecting on past achievements.
 Build insight led campaign plans to support council initiatives.
 Develop persona-led outreach programme, initiating relationships with positive supporters.

 Initiate regular meetings with services and teams, proactively seeking out stories to build into the communications plan.
 Review and refresh the approach and policies in regards to social media.
 Test new marketing techniques and practices and share the learning to inform future activity.
 Promote positive stories that reveal hidden qualities and human side of most criticised areas, including waste collection, street cleaning, and development management.
-To evolve out brand and reputation to maintain a positive corporate image so that our communities trust us, companies want to do business with us and people are proud to work for us.
+Collect success stories from across the organisation to share in a way that reinforces our direction of travel.
+To evolve our brand and reputation to maintain a positive corporate image so that our communities trust us, companies want to do business with us and people are proud to work for us.
 Review and refresh the corporate identity and use of subbrands.
 Produce a toolkit of new branded assets to create 'off the shelf' campaigns.
 Evolve our creative approach to determine the future approach to design and print activities.
 Launch our new strategy explaining how people can support it and how it benefits them.
 Workshops open to all stakeholders, showcasing strategy and introduction to our new team.
 Introduce new content to clarify new ways of working including briefing process, service levels etc. Visually showcase current and upcoming plans, sharing ideas in formative stages for input from broader audiences.
 Invite feedback on existing internal communications methods and develop improved versions.
-Determine the development needs for staff and leaders and implement appropriate solutions e.g. media training, social media training, etc. Encourage our people to act as brand ambassadors.
+Determine the development needs for staff and leaders and implement appropriate solutions e.g. media training, social media training, etc. Engage with internal stakeholders to build a strong brand narrative among or staff and members Encourage our people to act as brand ambassadors.

-Years 3 (2022-2023) Building Success (Starting a Dialogue)
+Years 3 (2022-2023)

+Building Success (Starting a Dialogue)